Ocular Hypertension: Causes, Diagnosis & Treatment

 • Gonioscopy

-It is a test performed to check the openness of drainage angle of your eyes with the help of special contact lenses.
+It is a test performed to check the openness of the drainage angle of your eyes with the help of special contact lenses.
 Shallow or closed drainage angles can accelerate eye pressure.

 • Tonometry